Bondage Rope Tying 101

 Safety Considerations

-Always prioritize safety and ensure your knots are secure without causing discomfort or injury.
+Please always prioritize safety and ensure your knots are secure without causing discomfort or injury.

 Finish and Check the Tie